debugging-assumptions/debugging-assumptions.github.io/artifact/ARTIFACT.md

 # ICSE 2023 Artifact README

+This artifact package is licensed under a [MIT License](LICENSE.md)

 # Setup and Installation

 In order to set up the artifact, you need to extract the content of the `icse2023_artifact.zip` archive into a folder of your choice.